Xilinx/Vitis-AI/dsa/XVDPU-TRD/README.md

 - s_axi_control  -- AXI lite interface for controlling DPUCVDX8G registors, connected with CIPs through AXI_Smartconnect_IP.
 - s_axi_aclk   -- Input clock for S_AXI_CONTROL.
 Frequency is 150M Hz in this TRD.
 - s_axi_aresetn -- Active-Low reset for S_AXI_CONTROL.
-- interrupt -- EDGE_RISING interrupt signal generated by DPUCVDX8G.
+- interrupt -- Interrupt signal generated by DPUCVDX8G.

-The connection between AXI-stream interface of DPUCVDX8G and AIE are defined in the '$TRD_HOME/vitis_prj/scripts/DPUCVDX8G_aie.cfg'.

-Since the platform in this TRD does not support 'sptag', the connection between Master AXI interface of DPUCVDX8G and LPDDR's NOC are defined in the '$TRD_HOME/vitis_prj/scripts/postlink.tcl'.
+DPUCVDX8G's connection with AIE and LPDDR's NOC are all defined in the '$TRD_HOME/vitis_prj/scripts/xvdpu_aie_noc.cfg' (generated by 'xvdpu_aie_noc.py').

 For the clock design, please make sure that:
-- m_axi_clk of DPUCVDX8G, aclk0 of AIE (ai_engine_0), and clock for the slave AXI interfaces of LPDDR's NOC connected with DPUCVDX8G (aclk12 of NOC_0 in the TRD), should be drived by the same clock source.
-(333M Hz in this TRD)
 - s_axi_aclk for 's_axi_control' should use clock with lower frequency, such as 150M Hz, to get better timing.
-- 'AI Engine Core Frequency' should be 4 times of DPUCVDX8G's ap_clk.
+- 'AI Engine Core Frequency' should be 4 times of DPUCVDX8G's m_axi_clk.
 In this TRD, it is 1333M Hz (4 x 333M).
 The value of 'AI Engine Core Frequency' can be set in the platform design files or '/vitis_prj/scripts/postlink.tcl'.

 ### 6.2 Changing Platform

-Changing platform needs to modify the path of platform files in the '$TRD_HOME/vitis_prj/Makefile', and disable 'postlink.tcl' (it is specified for the VCK190 platform in this TRD)
+Changing platform needs to modify 3 files: 'vitis_prj/Makefile', 'vitis_prj/scripts/xvdpu_aie_noc.py', and 'vitis_prj/scripts/postlink.tcl'.

+1) 'vitis_prj/Makefile':
 - Change the path of 'xpfm' file for varibale 'PLATFORM'
 ```
   PLATFORM           = */*.xpfm